 So, don't forget to disable the modules that you don't use to avoid loading needless code which takes an additional time.
 If any module is not used in all environments (for example, it was added during development just for an experiment) then remove it from a source, but first, don't forget to uninstall it properly because missing (improperly removed) modules may affect performance badly.

 Drupal core provides options to cache blocks (which should be enabled if possible) and also to cache whole pages for anonymous users which are very useful for content sites on which the most of regular users are anonymous.

 Drupal is used with many contrib modules, and it's important for them to utilize caching and provide their own caching, related configuration possibilities and related configuration.

 Views is the most popular Drupal contrib module and many website outputs are built with a help of it.
-Views retrieves results from a data storage, and in case of a complex condition, sorting or applied aggregation options it may become heavy in terms of performance.
-In case of the complex output with a lot of fields it may be heavy as well.
+Views retrieve results from a data storage, and in case of a complex condition, sorting or applied aggregation options it may become heavy in terms of performance.
+In case of the complex output with a lot of fields, it may be heavy as well.

-Views provides a time-based (with a specified cache lifetime) cache and both the raw query result and a resulting output can be cached.
+Views provide a time-based (with a specified cache lifetime) cache and both the raw query result and a resulting output can be cached.